govuk-one-login/mobile-ios-logging/Sources/Logging/README.md

 }
 ```

-Example implementations for the protocols in this module can be seen in the files and `README`s of the [HTTPLogging](../HTTPLogging) and [GAnalytics](../GAnalytics) directories in this package.
+Example implementations for the protocols in this module can be seen in the files of the [HTTPLogging](../HTTPLogging) and [GAnalytics](../GAnalytics) directories in this package.